shwina/shwina.github.io/_posts/2020-08-27-custom-compiler-linker-extensions.md

 )
 ```

-Doing this erases *all* the compiler flags passed to the compiler and linker,
-so any flags you wish to pass must be done so via the
-`extra_compiler_args` and `extra_link_args` options.

-Now we see that we have full control over the flags passed to the compiler and linker commands:
+Now we see that we have full control over the flags passed
+to the compiler and linker commands:

 ```bash
 $ python setup.py build_ext --inplace